- Future of Work

 Magazine/Trade Publication7 Ways HR Can Build a Fairer, Data-Informed Culture (2020)Harvard Business Review Digital

-Journal Article, Academic JournalDimensions of Response to Novelty are Associated with Aggression and Social Engagement in Adult Male Rhesus Macaques (2008)Journal of Comparative Psychology, Volume 122, Issue 2, Page 195-203
+Journal Article, Academic JournalDimensions of Response to Novelty are Associated with Aggression and Social Engagement in Adult Male Rhesus Macaques (2008)Journal of Comparative Psychology, 122(2), pp. 195-203

-Journal Article, Academic JournalDimensions of Response to Novelty are Associated with Aggression and Social Engagement in Adult Male Rhesus Macaques (2005)American Journal of Primatology, Volume 66, Page 73-74
+Journal Article, Academic JournalDimensions of Response to Novelty are Associated with Aggression and Social Engagement in Adult Male Rhesus Macaques (2005)American Journal of Primatology, 66(Unknown Issue), pp. 73-74

 Build a Fairer, Data-Informed Culture